SQL Server stored procedure if exists update else insert

 EXEC [usp_InsertProfileData] 'Orel', 'Yukhnevich', 'oyukhnevich9@a8.net', 'Female', 'United Kingdom'

-In the above example, first, we are executing the procedure by providing an existing email and changing the country field from “United States” to “New Zealand“.
+In the above example, we first execute the procedure by providing an existing email and changing the country field from “United States” to “New Zealand“.

 After this, we are executing the procedure by providing new values.
 In the end, we will get the following output.